 If you want to step outside your cabin and sit on a "proper" balcony, or want a suite that lives up to the name and is made up of two rooms rather than one large space, then go for Viking.

 On Scenic, all passengers have butlers, with the level of service depending on the cabin category.
-Butlers in all cabins will shine shoes, arrange shore excursions and bring drinks, and services for passengers in higher suites include room service breakfast, laundry and suitcases packed and unpacked.
+Butlers in all cabins will shine shoes, arrange shore excursions and bring drinks Services for passengers in higher suites include room service breakfast, laundry and suitcases packed and unpacked.

 When it comes to the overall standard of food, both lines are about the same, although Scenic has more choice in dining venues and options.
 Both serve well-presented, tasty dishes that showcase regional specialties as well as familiar dishes.
 There is buffet breakfast and lunch, with the option to order menu items served to the table, and dinner is always served.
-Both have a set lunch and dinner time and operate on a free seating basis (aside from Scenic's specialty restaurants).
-Viking fares include wine and other beverages with lunch and dinner.
+Both have a set lunch and dinner time and operate on a free seating basis (aside from Scenic's speciality restaurants).
+Viking fares include wine, beer and soft drinks with lunch and dinner.

-Each evening, the forward section of the Scenic lounge becomes the Italian restaurant Portabellos, and every passenger can dine here at least once during their cruise.
+Each evening, the forward section of the Scenic lounge becomes the Italian restaurant Portabellos or the French restaurant L'Amour (depending on the itinerary), and every passenger can dine here at least once during their cruise.
 In the main restaurant is Table La Rive, a 10-person chef's table exclusively available to upper deck passengers.
 Scenic offers all passengers a limited 24-hour room service and passengers in Royal and Royal Panorama Suites benefit from full in-suite dining options.
-Passengers can order unlimited drinks throughout the day and there is a minibar in every cabin (restocked daily).
+Passengers can order unlimited drinks throughout the day and there is a mini-bar in every cabin (restocked daily).

-Viking does offer the Silver Spirits Beverage Package, costing around $30 per day (Australian passengers have the Silver Spirits Beverage package included in their fare), which covers unlimited premium wines, beers, cocktails and juices for the duration of the cruise.
+Viking does offer the Silver Spirits drinks package, , which covers unlimited premium wines, beers, cocktails and juices for the duration of the cruise.
 Passengers are also welcome to bring wine and other drinks to consume onboard.
 Viking does not offer room service.

 With Viking, the destinations are the stars of the show, so although passengers travel in comfort they won't find any onboard extras such as pools, gyms, bikes or a spa.
 The only nod to fitness is a walking track on the upper deck.
 If required, the onboard concierge can book hair appointments and spa treatments at various ports of call.

-Viking is a good choice for passengers who are happy to hand over the day-to-day organization to the line and go with the flow rather than be faced with too many choices.
-Scenic is great for travelers who are happy to pay higher fares for more inclusions and not be faced with a large bar tab, a bill for additional excursions or tips at the end of their cruise.
+Viking is a good choice for passengers who are happy to hand over the day-to-day organisation to the line and go with the flow rather than be faced with too many choices.
+Scenic is great for active travellers who are happy to pay higher fares for more inclusions and not be faced with a large bar tab or a bill for additional excursions the end of their cruise.